TYPES OF IRT MISSIONS

 Medical missions provide training opportunities to military units while providing incidental benefit to communities via no-cost healthcare.
 Services include optometry, health exams, dental, veterinary care, and public health education.
 Care is delivered by credentialed healthcare providers and no one is turned away.
 These missions are typically conducted as fairs and may last for several days or weeks at a time to ensure maximum benefit during time spent in the community served.

 Civil Engineering missions provide training opportunities to military units while providing incidental benefit to communities via infrastructure construction and improvements.
-Such benefit comes in the form both vertical and horizontal construction.
+Such benefit comes in the form of both vertical and horizontal construction.
 Vertical construction consist of mainly buildings; while horizontal construction includes utilities, roadways, and other paving activities such as runway improvements.
-Civil Engineering mission also typically involve elements of HVAC, plumbing, and electrical work.
+Civil Engineering missions also typically involve elements of HVAC, plumbing, and electrical work.

 IRT missions provide an opportunity for critical training in a variety of transportation skills.
 Many operations depend upon ground vehicles in order to complete many aspects of their mission.
 It is the responsibility of Ground Transportation specialists to transport people, supplies, munitions and outsized expeditionary forces.
 These professionals must utilize a variety of essential skills, such as map and compass reading, vehicle specifications determination and limitations assessment in order to coordinate and master all aspects of ground transportation necessary for us to get equipment and people where they need to go.